MikeSchulze/gdUnit4/_faq/test-case.md

 ```
 {% endtab %}
 {% tab faq-test-case-name C# %}
-To define a TestCase with parameters you have to use for each case the attribute **[TestCase]** with a test data set.<br>
+To define a TestCase with parameters, you can use the attribute **[TestCase]** and provide it with a test data set for each parameter set.
+This allows the TestCase to be executed multiple times, once for each set of test data provided by the attributes.<br>
-This TestCase will now executed three times with the test data given the three TestCase attributes.
+For example:
 ```cs
 [TestCase(1, 2, 3, 6)]
 [TestCase(3, 4, 5, 12)]